 sudo ufw enable

-This will allow all traffic from your IP address (e.g. a desktop used to SSH into the Raspberry Pi) and from any other address, only port 80 (http) and 443 (https) will be accessible.
+This will allow all traffic from your IP address (e.g. a desktop used to SSH into the Raspberry Pi) and from any other address; only ports 80 (HTTP) and 443 (HTTP) will be accessible.

 That's security on the server sorted.
 I said it was easy!